Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 Bru na Boine

-On Thursday after breakfast, four of us checked out of Camden Court & took a cab to Dublin airport, where we crammed our stuff into a modest-sized rental car, such that driver Roger had no rear view other than side mirrors.
+On Thursday after breakfast, four of us checked out of Camden Court & took a cab to Dublin airport, where we crammed our stuff into a modest-sized rental car, such that driver Roger had no rear view, other than side mirrors.

-Once we escaped the airport freeway complex, we drove into the town of Swords, for coffee & to get our bearings.
+Once we escaped the airport complex, we drove into the town of Swords, for coffee & to get our bearings.
 The coffee was great & Mary synched her phone w/the car, which worked well for the rest of our 3 day driving trip.

 I enjoyed being co-pilot to Roger on the drive there, most out in the country.
 The Hill of Tara is historical & mysterious, the initial mystery being the complete lack of signage, or references to Tara, on the entire drive, like it doesn't exist.